heimsothe/Spring-2024-OOP-Cpp-Labs/Lab03/README.md

         - Any grade outside those values must be ignored (not be added), but your program should continue.
      - `std::string convertLetterGrade(int)`
         - Given a grade value (parameter), the method will return the corresponding letter grade.
-        - Use our course grading scale from the syllabus to obtain the letter grade.
+        - Use our course grading scale from the syllabus to obtain the letter grade. (**Change: If grade is between 0 and 60, then the letter grade is an 'F'**)
         - The integer value should be considered a valid grade.
         - **Must be implemented using a switch statement**.
      - `std::string currentLetterGrade()`